gavin-barro/SwarmDynamics/README.md

 Gavin Barro and Austin Earl

 # About
-As a part of our final project for ISAT 441, we decided to simulate the effect of invasive hives on local ecosystemsFor our ISAT 441 project, we developed a simulation to explore the impact of invasive hives on local ecosystems, analyzing their effects on native species and environmental balance.
+For our ISAT 441 project, we developed a simulation to explore the impact of invasive hives on local ecosystems, analyzing their effects on native species and environmental balance.

 # Problem Statement
 This project involved simulating a dynamic hive, flower, and bee ecosystem to explore how nectar availability influences